EasonLex/LandscapeScroll/README.md

 # LandscapeScroll

->This component include all you need when you have to use landscape swipewith dynamic update contents.
+>This component include all you need when you have to use landscape swipe with dynamic update contents.
 Easy separate with views and models with customerized components

 Installnation: